AbdelaliAzouz/Scraping-cryptocurrencies-Data/README.md

 # Scraping-cryptocurrencies-Data
-Web Scraping project developed by Angular/Flask/MongoDB  #To run this project, execute the following commands  npm install &amp; npm start
+Web Scraping project developed using Angular/Flask/MongoDB
+#To run this project, execute the following commands npm install &amp; npmstart

-Objectif : L’objectif principal du projet est la réalisation d’une plateforme ETL « Extract, Transform and Load » et Data Visualisation / Analysis.
+Objective: The main objective of the project is to build an ETL platform “Extract, Transform and Load” and Data Visualization / Analysis.

-Cahier des charges :
+Specifications :

-La mise en place d’une plateforme web de type single page application, pour les opérations d’un ETL et la Data Visualisation. la base de données cible pour ce projet est MangoDB, il s’agit d’une base de données NoSQL orientée documents, cette base de données doit être alimentée après le processus ETL d’ou la partie Extraction doit être faite a travers le Scraping qui va collecter les données depuis les sites web sur une thématique bien précise, puis il faut respecter les étape de Load et transformation en utilisant des techniques du data pre-processing sur les données pour améliorer leurs qualités.
-Essayer d’intégrer Mongodb avec le moteur Elasticsearch et Kibana pour appliquer les techniques d’analyse de données, l ‘analyse statistique « descriptif , inférentiel », lie cette partie avec Flask.
-Developper l’application web qui consomme les services « Data Visualisation, Analyse de données / statistiques », cette application doit être paramétrable en personnalisant les champs cibles.
+#The implementation of a web platform of the single page application type, for the operations of an ETL and the Data Visualization.

+#the target database for this project is MangoDB, it is a NoSQL database oriented documents, this database must be populated after the ETL process
+the Extraction part must be done through Scraping which will collect data from websites on a theme from your choice, then it is necessary to respect the stages of Load and transformation by using techniques of the data pre-processing on data to improve their quality.

+#integrate Mongodb with Elasticsearch engine and Kibana to apply the techniques data analysis, "descriptive, inferential" statistical analysis, links this part with Flask.

+#Develop the web application that consumes the "Data Visualization, Data Analysis /
+statistics”, this application must be configurable by customizing the target fields.

- Outils : Flask, GraphQl, TypeScript /Angular 13, MangoDB, Pandas, Beautifulsoup /scrapy, elastic search et kibana, seaborn
+Tools: Flask, GraphQl, TypeScript /Angular 13, MangoDB, Pandas, Beautifulsoup /scrapy, elastic search and kibana, seaborn